WeTheSWEople/SWEThePeople/README.md

 ```

 ### Backend tests
 In the backend folder, run the test script
+(You will need to export environment variables (db credentials) to run this test - provided in the turn in JSON)
 ```
 $ cd backend
 $ virtualenv venv